Camden outlasts Hartsville 43-37 in slugfest

 Inopportune penalties and an inability to slow down the Bulldogs’ offense in the second half were the two biggest factors that contributed to the Red Foxes falling to 0-2 on the young season.
 The teams traded scores back and forth all night until Camden took the last lead with 1:26 remaining.

-Calabrese’s squad will look to regroup for another big test next next week when 3A power Gilbert comes to Kelleytown Stadium.
-HHS picked up the game on Thursday night.
+Calabrese’s squad will look to regroup for another big test next week when 3A power Gilbert comes to Kelleytown Stadium.
+Hartsville picked up the game on Thursday night.

 In the meantime, Hartsville will look to try to fix some of its nagging issues.
-That likely starts with penalties as the Red Foxes were flagged eight times on Friday.
+That probably starts with penalties.
+The Red Foxes were flagged eight times on Friday.

 It wasn’t just the number, however, as several of them resulted in Camden keeping drives alive or giving the Bulldogs much better field position.

-Two penalties on CHS' opening drive helped lead to the first touchdown of the night by Camden.
-Another drive was prolonged by an offside penalty on fourth down, although Hartsville was able to negate that one by jumping on a loose fumble shortly afterwards.
+Two penalties on Camden’s opening drive helped lead to the first touchdown of the night by the Bulldogs.
+Another drive was prolonged by an offside penalty on fourth down, although Hartsville was able to negate that one by jumping on a loose fumble shortly afterward.

-Despite CHS scoring on all of its second-half possessions, Hartsville still had a chance to pull out an improbable win at the end.
-Getting the ball back with just over a minute to go, the Red Foxes marched their way down to the Bullldog 22, helped by a Camden penalty this time.
+Despite Camden scoring on all of its second-half possessions, Hartsville still had a chance to pull out an improbable win at the end.
+Getting the ball back with just over a minute to go, the Red Foxes marched to the Bullldogs’ 22, helped by a Camden penalty this time.

 CAMDEN 43, HARTSVILLE 37